String topology for stacks: Topological stacks

+As we will see in $\S$\ref{SS:push}, in order to have nice gluing properties for maps into a stack $\X$, we need to assume $\XX$ is a Hurewicz stack.
+This will be needed later on when we work with loop stacks.
+We recall the definition of a Hurewicz stack.

-In order for loop stacks to behave well, we need to restrict to topological stacks.
-Recall that a {\em Hurewicz fibration }is a map having the homotopy lifting property with respect to all topological spaces.
+A {\em Hurewicz fibration} is a map having the homotopy lifting property for all topological spaces.
 A map $f \: X \to Y$ of topological spaces is a {\em local Hurewicz fibration} if for every $x \in X$ there are opens $x \in U$ and $f(x) \in V$ such that $f(U)\subseteq V$ and $f|_U \to V$ is a Hurewicz fibration.
-The most important example for us is the case of a topological submersion: a map $f:X\to Y$, such that locally $U$ is homeomorphic to $V\times \rr^n$, for some $n$.
+The most important example for us is the case of a topological submersion: a map $f\:X\to Y$, such that locally $U$ is homeomorphic to $V\times \rr^n$, for some $n$.

 Dually, we have the notion of {\em local cofibration}.
 It is known (\cite{StromI}), that if $A\to Z$ is a closed embedding of topological spaces, it is a local cofibration if and only if there exists and open neighborhood $A\subset U\subset Z$ such that $A$ is a strong deformation retract of $U$.
 If $A\to Z$ is a local cofibration, so is $A\times T\to Z\times T$ for every topological space $T$.
 Moreover, the following result is essential for our purposes (\cite{StromII}):